 What is the difference between tax return ‘accepted’ and ‘approved’?

-When you file your tax return electronically, the IRS uses an electronic system to process it.
+The IRS uses an electronic system to process tax returns filed electronically.
 The office receives your return, does an initial screening, checks it for errors and makes sure that it meets the requirements for filing.
 If there are no major issues, the IRS will ‘accept’ your tax return.

 How long do I have to wait until my tax return changes from ‘accepted’ to ‘approved’?